 “I’ll need to scan your ID, sir.”

-“Certainly, certainly,” Asmodeus replied, suddenly very cooperative, as he extended the ID band on his left wrist towards the guard’s black scanner.
+“Certainly, certainly,” Asmodeus replied, suddenly very cooperative as he extended the ID band on his left wrist toward the guard’s black scanner.
 He passed it beneath the red laser beam.

 “No record,” the guard said.
 “Let me try again.”

 Asmodeus held his wrist closer to the blinking scanner.

 “Have you been x-rayed or passed through radiation that you know of?” the guard asked, puzzled.